mattjw79/presentations/archiving_files/README.md

 -   Use the "-o" option to create an archive
 -   Use the "-i" option to extract from an archive

+Notes: Like the tar command, the cpio command can be used to package multiple files into a single archive.
+However, when using cpio, it does not descend into directories.

 ### The dd Command